Can America's 'Civil Religion' Still Unite The Country?

 Many of the founders were themselves slaveholders, including some who signed the Declaration of Independence, with its lofty language of all men being created equal.
 The original version of the U.S. Constitution stipulated that enslaved individuals should be counted in the census as only three-fifths of a free person.

-Shadi Hamid, himself the son of immigrants from Egypt, nonetheless argues that the darker aspects of America's founding should not discredit the American idea.
+Shadi Hamid, who is the son of immigrants from Egypt, nonetheless argues that the darker aspects of America's founding should not discredit the American idea.

 "If we completely do away with key founding figures, and we start problematizing the founding documents, which are part of the American civic faith, then the American idea doesn't have a lot to go on," he says.
 "Foundations matter."